jfdev001/hello-sparse-blas/README.md

 ```

 Alternatively, if on a system where you need to specify a different MKL library
-you can do this with the flags `-DMKLLIB` during configuration.
+you can do this with the flags during configuration.
 The below bash
 script does the necessary configuration, as an example, for DKRZ's Levante.

 ```shell